bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

 Step5b:
-Click on the "Detailed Results" and observe the results.
-Two tables are displayed.
-Each row of the table contains the name of the gene-set, its ID, the FDR value under the column, the enrichment score calculated by the formula -log10(padj) and finally colored boxes are  indicating which genes from our gene list are included in the tested gene-set (expand the legend tab for details about color boxes).
+Click on "Detailed Results" to view the results in more depth.
+Two tables are displayed, one for each of the data sources selected.
+(If more than 2 data sources are selected there will be additional tables for each datasource) Each row of the table contains:
+ * **Term name** - gene-set name
+ * **Term ID** - gene-est identifier
+ * **Padj** - FDR value
+ * **-log10(Padj)** - enrichment score calculated using the formula -log10(padj)
+ * variable number of gene columns (One for each gene in the query set) - If the gene is present in the current gene-set its cell is colored.
+For any data source besides GO the cell is colored black if the gene is found in the gene-set.
+For the GO data source cells are colored according to the annotation evidence code.
+Expand the legend tab for detailed coloring mapping of GO evidence codes.
 The first table displays the gene-sets significantly enriched at FDR 0.05 for the GO:BP database.

 <img src="https://github.com/bioinformaticsdotca/Pathways_2019/blob/master/Module2/gprofiler_new/images/gp6.png?raw=true" alt="workflow" width="750" />